keattang/eks-auth-proxy/README.md

 ### Docker hub deployment

-In order to publish a new version to Docker hub, run the `build-and-push vx.x.x` script and create a new release in Github.
+In order to publish a new version to Docker hub, run the `./build-and-push vx.x.x` script and create a new release in Github.